GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 <!-- tabs:end -->

 2. Unscrew the load plates and replace with the calibration load plate to space the load away from the load cell housing (otherwise the housing will take some of the load).
 I prefer to detach the load cell housing from the center housing as shown to get more room to fit the calibration load (in this case a 318.5 g tamper).
-Ideal calibration weight is in the 200-400g range.
+Weigh the calibration load plate and load **together** on a scale to get the calibration weight - ideal calibration weight is in the 200-400g range.

     <img height="300" alt="image" src="https://user-images.githubusercontent.com/117388662/275450371-a6c50ca3-95ef-46df-9e21-6bb3e654535e.png">

     <img height="300" alt="image" src="https://user-images.githubusercontent.com/117388662/257110291-ae8bf438-a692-4b89-b511-8ef8073f1065.png">

-    To calibrate, use the adjustment value and +/- buttons to adjust the scale factors until the weight output in grams matches the real weight (load + calibration load plate).
+    To calibrate, use the adjustment value and +/- buttons to adjust the scale factors until the weight output in grams matches the calibration weight (load + calibration load plate).
 One scale factor will likely be negative to make the output in grams positive.
 Take a pic or copy down the scale factors.

 3. Once calibrated, flash the regular build back onto the screen and STM32.
 Copy the scale factors into the LC1 and LC2 Factors and click Save.
 After saving, reboot the machine to load the new LC factors.